TAS Stamp Duty Calculator

 |---|---|---|---|

 Need to calculate stamp duty for another state?
 Use our all-states stamp duty calculator, which covers NSW, VIC, QLD, SA, WA, TAS, ACT, and NT in a single tool.
-Each state has different rates, thresholds, and concessions — Tasmania is one of the few jurisdictions without a foreign buyer surcharge.
+Each state has different rates, thresholds, and concessions — Tasmania applies an 8% foreign investor duty surcharge to overseas buyers.

 Tasmanian property transfer duty is payable within three months of the dutiable transaction.
 Your conveyancer normally pays SRO Tas at settlement using funds from your loan and deposit.
 Late payment attracts interest at the rate published by SRO Tas.